-In the national SILC 2017 dataset the information on making contributions to the funded pension scheme in 2014 is available for those only who are employed (variable lpm).
+In the national SILC 2018 dataset the information on making contributions to the funded pension scheme in 2014 is available for those only who are employed (variable lpm).
 We have merged this information directly to the EU-SILC dataset.
 For those who were not employed and whose participation information was missing we randomly simulated age-gender averages in the input data.
 In addition, the continuation of contributions in 2010-2011 and an increase of contributions in 2014-2017 was randomly assigned based on the register data of the Estonian National Social Insurance Board when preparing input data.

 The following table shows the simulation of contributions based on the actual indicator of participation (lpm), the continuation of payments in 2010 (lpm01), an increase of contributions in 2014 (lpm02), birth year (dag) and relevant contribution rates.
+The compensation mechanism ended in 2017 and thus variables lpm01 and lpm02 are not available as of SILC 2019.